microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 updated with the calculated output size, is then passed to the conversion API.

-The `DestStride` should be a multiple of 16 bytes.
+The `DestStride` must be a multiple of 16 bytes.

 ```c++